-To make use of the SPI interface, the D_SEL pin has to be connected to GND.
+To make use of the SPI interface, the D\SEL pin must be connected to GND.

-2.2.1 SQI interface
+2.2.4 SQI interface

-An external SQI (Serial Quad Interface) Flash memory can be connected to the ZOE-M8 GNSS SiPs.
+An external SQI (Serial Quad Interface) flash memory can be connected to the ZOE-M8 GNSS SiPs.
 The SQI interface provides the following options:

-- Store the current configuration permanently - Save data logging results - Hold AssistNow Offline and AssistNow Autonomous data - In addition, the ZOE-M8 GNSS SiPs can make use of a dedicated flash firmware with an external SQI Flash memory.
+- Store the current configuration permanently - Save data logging results - Hold AssistNow Offline and AssistNow Autonomous data - In addition, the ZOE-M8 GNSS SiPs can make use of a dedicated flash firmware with an external SQI flash memory.
 The flash memory with these SiPs can be use to run firmware out of flash and to update the firmware as well.
-Running the firmware from the SQI Flash requires a minimum SQI Flash size of 8 Mbit. - The voltage level of the SQI interface follows the VCC level.
-Therefore, the SQI Flash must be supplied with the same voltage as VCC of the ZOE-M8 SiPs.
-It is recommended to place a decoupling capacitor (C4) close to the supply pin of the SQI Flash. - Make sure that the SQI Flash supply range matches the voltage supplied at VCC.
+Running the firmware from the SQI flash requires a minimum SQI flash size of 8 Mbit. - If the flash is not used to run the firmware, it has to be programmed with the FIS only option. - The voltage level of the SQI interface follows the VCC level.
+Therefore, the SQI flash must be supplied with the same voltage as VCC of the ZOE-M8 SiPs.
+It is recommended to place a decoupling capacitor (C4) close to the supply pin of the SQI flash. - 3 Make sure that the SQI flash supply range matches the voltage supplied at VCC.

-Figure 2 : Connecting an external SQI Flash memory
+Figure 2: Connecting an external SQI flash memory

-SQI Flash size of 8 Mbit is sufficient to save AssistNow Offline and AssistNow Autonomous information as well as current configuration data.
-However, for ZOE-M8 SiPs to run Firmware from the SQI Flash and provide space for logging results, a minimum size of 8 Mbit may not be sufficient depending on the amount of data to be logged.
+An SQI flash size of 8 Mbit is sufficient to save AssistNow Offline and AssistNow Autonomous information as well as current configuration data.
+However, for ZOE-M8 SiPs to run Firmware from the SQI flash and provide space for logging results, a minimum size of 8 Mbit may not be sufficient depending on the amount of data to be logged.